A weakened Dorian howls over North Carolina's Outer Banks

 ------

-Contributing to this report were Associated Press writers Meg Kinnard in Charleston, South Carolina; Russ Bynum in Tybee Island, Georgia; Gary D. Robertson, Martha Waggoner and Jonathan Drew in Raleigh, North Carolina; Ben Finley in Norfolk, Virginia; and Seth Borenstein in Washington.
+Finley reported from Norfolk, Virginia.
+Contributing to this report were Associated Press writers Meg Kinnard in Charleston, South Carolina; Russ Bynum in Tybee Island, Georgia; Gary D. Robertson, Martha Waggoner and Jonathan Drew in Raleigh, North Carolina; and Seth Borenstein in Washington.